How to Build Credit Without a Credit Card

 Building credit to obtain a credit card

 Credit cards give consumers a convenient and secure way to pay.
 Most credit card companies give users different perks like rewards, discounts, and cash back.
-Credit cards also offer revolving credit, which allows users to repeatedly borrow and pay off their credit without having to reapply.
+Additionally, credit cards also offer revolving credit, which allows users to borrow and repay their credit without having to reapply.

 “A lending circle or loan has an end date, but once you’re approved for a credit card, you can continue using it for years,” Liddell says.

 Before becoming a credit cardholder, it’s important to know how credit works so you don’t damage your credit.
 Example: With a $1,000 card limit, your balance on the card shouldn’t be more than $300.
 You can ask the bank for a lower credit limit if you believe you cannot afford the amount offered.